JKusio/ShortLink/README.md

 ## Getting Started 0️⃣

 To get a local copy up and running follow these simple steps! </br>
+You need to have `docker` and `docker-compose` installed on your computer to run the service

 ### Installation 💾